 Materials needed for your Wet Felted Wool Play Mat

-Wool roving in your choice of colors for the top (the bottom layers can be scraps of whatever you have left from other projects.
+- Wool roving in your choice of colours for the top (the bottom layers can be scraps of whatever you have left from other projects.
 I used unbleached wool roving from our own sheep.)

 Step by step to create your DIY Wet Felted Wool Hibernation Play Mat

 Start by placing your first piece of bubble wrap, bubble side up, on the bottom of the tub.
 Make your first layer of wool roving all in one direction, like this: